joeybaker/wheelhouse-resource/README.md

 ```

 ## Changelog

+### 0.2.21
+* **new** allow routes to not be assigned automatically on resource init by passing the `assignRoutes: false` in the options.
+You can then assign them with `resource.assignRoutes()`.
+This is handy if you want to override the CRUD methods.
+* only listen to the SSE connection `once` for a close event.

 ### 0.2.20
 * Rather than passing the raw `res.response` object to SSEClient, patch flatiron's lack of `'close'` event.
 This allows us to use the flatiron `this.res` object which might have handy methods.